cbdq-io/a-fake-rotor-true/docs/rules.md

 - destination_topic: Where the message is to be routed to when the rule is matched.
+- header: The name of a header to match against.
+If provided, header_regexp header_regexp is required.
+- header_regexp:  The regular expression to match against the value in the header.
+If provided, header is required.
 - jmespath: A [JMESPath](https://jmespath.org/) expression to query an element within the JSON contained in the message.
 - regexp: A